GoogleCloudPlatform/java-docs-samples/cloud-sql/r2dbc/README.md

     ```
 ## Schema

-The schema will be created automatically when application starts.
+The schema will be created automatically when the application starts.

 ## Deploying locally